RichardScottOZ/map2loop/README.md

 #### What it does:

--  Combines information extracted from vector geology maps in various forms to supoprt 3D geological modelling.
-Outputs are simple csv files that should be readable by any 3D modelling system (I think).
+-  Combines information extracted from vector geology maps in various forms to support 3D geological modelling.
+Outputs are simple csv files that should be readable by any 3D modelling system (I think), but specific examples are provided for <a href="https://github.com/Loop3D/LoopStructural">LoopStructural</a>, <a href="https://github.com/cgre-aachen/gempy">gempy</a>, <a href="https://www.intrepid-geophysics.com/product/geomodeller/">geomodeller</a> and <a href="https://github.com/cgre-aachen/pynoddy">noddy</a>.

 #### Inputs: (example data supplied)